trysdyn/bizhawk-speedrun-lua/README.md

 - **ffv-sfc-fjfmonitor.lua:** A script that monitors RAM for the RPGe 1.1 Final Fantasy V ROM and writes party levels, jobs, and abilities to a file
 - **ffv-gba-fjfmonitor.lua:** A script that monitors RAM for the GBA Final Fantasy V Advance ROM and writes party levels, jobs, and abilities to a file
 - **super-mario-land-autosplitter.lua:** A script that splits for you during Super Mario Land (GB) runs.
 Requires modifying Bizhawk's Lua

+## A Note on Bizhawk's Lua and some scripts
+Some of my scripts note requiring LuaSocket, or another Lua lib.
+Unfortunately installing support for this is non-trivial because of the way Bizhawk packages Lua.
+If you're looking for help on this I'll point you to [this StackOverflow response](http://stackoverflow.com/questions/33428382/add-luasocket-to-program-bizhawk-shipped-with-own-lua-environment/33472332#33472332) to get you started.

+In short, you need to grab the LuaSockets windows distributable ZIP and extract it in the way that post lays out.

+It is worth noting: This will fundamentally change the way Bizhawk handles Lua and may cause crashes.
+It's been fine for me but YMMV.
+Don't come running to me if you blow up Bizhawk doing this :)